Metropolitan Borough of Hackney

-The Metropolitan Borough of Hackney was a Metropolitan borough of the County of London from 1900 to 1965.
+The Metropolitan Borough of Hackney was a metropolitan borough of the County of London from 1900 to 1965.
 Its area became part of the London Borough of Hackney.

 Formation and boundaries

 The borough was one of twenty-eight metropolitan boroughs created by the London Government Act 1899.
 It was the successor to the vestry of the parish of Hackney, which had been the local authority since 1894.
 Between 1855 and 1894 the parish had been administered with Stoke Newington as the Hackney District.

 The boundaries of Hackney with the neighbouring boroughs were adjusted slightly in 1900: Hackney gained the east side of Bethune Road from Stoke Newington and the south side of Balls Pond Road from Islington; it lost the west side of Southgate Road to Islington.
 The boundary with Shoreditch was altered to run along the Regents Canal, Albion Road and Brougham Road, while the boundary with Bethnal Green, which had formed a straight line, was changed to follow the line of Gore Road.
 A further adjustment was made in 1908, when areas were exchanged with Tottenham Urban District, Middlesex.
 It had a border with Leyton Urban District (a municipal borough from 1926) in Essex to the east and to the north, from which it was divided by Hackney Marshes.

-The metropolitan borough included the districts of Hackney, Upper and Lower Clapton, Homerton, Dalston and Kingsland.
+The metropolitan borough was coterminous with the ancient parish of Hackney and included the districts of Hackney Central, Clapton, Stamford Hill, Homerton, Dalston and Kingsland.
 It also included Stoke Newington Common, and the entire eastern side of Stoke Newington High Street.